tomMoulard/htransformation/README.md

   Value: 'False'
   Type: 'Set'
 ```
-Will firstly set the header `X-Custom-2` to 'True', then delete it and lastly set it again but with `False`
+Will set the header `X-Custom-2` to 'True', then delete it and set it again but with `False`

 # Authors
 | Tom Moulard | Clément David | Martin Huvelle | Alexandre Bossut-Lasry |